orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Chyp
 - Physics also / superposition ; Using them for fractal expansion - shoving structure in between
 - [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics).
+- Folding ray on high-dimensional tensor.
+Or some GPU operators.
 - Tensor
 	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
 	- TODO: zip, tensor (are these the same as match/switch?)